CenterForCollectiveLearning/Global-language-network/data/lang_demog/README.md

 language_gdp_pop.tsv: GDP per capita (PPP) by language, along with aggregated number of speakers per language (for testing purposes) and population by language.
 Last two may differ.

+language_gdp_pop_SOM.tsv: same as above, but without the aggreated number column.

 language_gdp_pop_May.tsv: same as above, but with the data used for the May submission to Science.

 country_gdp_pop.tsv: GDP per capita (PPP) and population by country.
 Values were retrieved mostly from IMF (2011 values from April 2012 WEO), with additions from CIA world factbook (mostly 2011 factbook).